mmiele/TechnicalNotes/DASH/Network/P4/samples/p4-basic-forwarding.md

 # P4 basic forwarding

 This article describes how to build and test a P4 example that implements **basic forwarding for IPv4**.
-The example derives from the one shown in the public repository [Implementing Basic Forwarding](https://github.com/p4lang/tutorials/tree/master/exercises/basic).
+The example is from in the public repository at [Implementing Basic Forwarding](https://github.com/p4lang/tutorials/tree/master/exercises/basic).

 In IPv4 forwarding, the **switch performs the following actions for every packet**: